 Rain Gardens

-Posted by Jessie Jacobson on Jun 9th 2022
+Posted by Jessie Jacobson on Jun 18th 2024

 Rain Gardens

 A rain garden is a perennial garden that collects rainwater from runoff, usually from a non-permeable surface such as a driveway, roof, patio, sidewalk, or street.
-Rain gardens allows storm water to return to the ground, reducing runoff and erosion, protecting landscapes, and keeping soil in place.
+Rain gardens allow storm water to return to the ground, reducing runoff and erosion, protecting landscapes, and keeping soil in place.
 Rain gardens also filter out pollutants while keeping grass and leaves from running into storm water drains and ultimately rivers, wetlands, and lakes.
 Rain gardens can absorb and process 30% more water than traditional turf lawns.

 To plant a rain garden, identify a naturally low area in your yard, an area where you notice water naturally flows.
 Downhill from paved surfaces or where your roof downspout pours out are great places to start.
 You can even bury a down spot extender to pull water away from the house.
 Avoid places where standing water collects as this indicates saturated soils that are slow to absorb.
 Place away from buildings and structures to avoid the possibility of water seeping into foundations.